xleonardoalonso/ansible-nginx-infratest-example/README.md

 (https://testinfra.readthedocs.io/en/latest/)

-Local execution for demo, in a productive environment it is necessary to make adjustments and it is interesting to run testinfra via CI
+Local execution for demo, in a productive environment it is necessary to make adjustments and it is interesting run testinfra via CI

 ###### How to exec playbook & test